-Prerequisites: COM110N, POS 100, or consent of instructor.
+Prerequisites: COM 110 or POS 100, or Consent of instructor.
 Offered: Occasionally interim.
 Special Notes: Carries cross-credit in communication studies.

-POS 329 · African Politics.
-3 Credits.
+POS 329 · African Politics 3 Credits.

 Consideration of political development in Africa from the pre-colonial era through the present, focusing on changes in political regimes through time, the nature of economic struggles, and sources of violent conflict.
-Specific case studies and shared African experiences and challenges will be examined.

 Offered: Spring.
 Special Notes: POS 202U or POS 205 recommended.
 Carries cross-credit in history.

-POS 330K · Science, Values, and the Making of Environmental Policy.
-3 Credits.
+POS 330K • Science, Values, and the Making of Environmental Policy 3 Credits.